SwiftSeal/HISS/Example_Workflow.md

 ## Perform SMRT-RenSeq assembly

-Depending on your system, you may be able to wrap these commands into a job with eg. sbatch
+Depending on your system, you may be able to wrap these commands into a job with eg. sbatch.
+In case you are not able to capture the stdout and stderr from the core snakemake process, log files will be written to .snakemake/log/*.snakemake.log

 ```bash
 # Copy files to SMRT-RenSeq assembly directory